 The consensus regarding the keto diet is that while it is a healthy option, it’s something of a short-term option and not necessarily a diet that you should be turning to for long periods.
 Many doctors believe the diet isn’t sustainable, which can lead to yo-yo weight gain, and it’s a diet you shouldn’t enter into without consulting with your primary doctor or nutritionist.

 Because the keto diet cuts out sources of fat, your body also misses out on fat beneficial for your health.
-There are ‘heart-healthy’ sources of fat, and cutting down this element can be detrimental to your health.
+There are ‘heart-healthy’ sources of fat, and cutting down on this element can be detrimental to your health.

 Commonly when asked whether the keto diet is bad for you, most doctors and dietary experts will state that it’s not a diet that suits everyone, and that’s the key thing to remember before you consider switching to this type of regime.